HITECHCRIME/HC_SG51_Colorized_World/README.md

 painting grey
 on a masterpiece
+seeking all waste
+among  order
+throttle fully bent

 no hidden layers
 just the grief
-just the grief
+truly only thing
+is my own cause
+own charge own retreat
+that's what's left to miss
+grand plan won't hit, no hard feelings truly telling another one is amidst round the corner